Temporary changes to registration and other applications

 What is changing?

 We are not accepting new applications from providers seeking to register with us, gain degree awarding powers, or gain university title.
 Applications that have already been submitted and that are at an early stage will be paused.
-We expect these changes to be in place until August 2025.
+These temporary changes are in place until August 2025.

 - Registration.
 No new registration applications will be accepted and all registration cases in the early stages of assessment will be paused.